 - Enter your e-mail address in the text box at the top of the page and click "Sign In".

 - Scroll down to the "News Flash" section of the page and click the next to project you want to receive updates on (i.e. Grand Avenue Roadway Improvements).

 - Optional: If you would like to also receive text message updates than first check the check box below your e-mail next to "I would like to be able to receive text messages on my mobile phone".
 Then click the next to Road Construction Projects.

 - Water Shutoffs

 All driveway aprons will be removed and replaced during the reconstruction process.
 Aprons will be replaced with standard concrete unless the resident requested the use of asphalt in writing otherwise.
 New aprons will meet the width of the existing driveway at the sidewalk and taper 3' on both sides at the curb line.
 These specifications can be found within the Village Code (See 8-2-8 of Village Code).

-Residents are required to mark private sprinkler systems in the parkway prior to the start of construction.
+It is recommended that residents mark private sprinkler systems prior to the start of construction.
 Marking includes placing stakes or flags at sprinkler heads and locations of piping in the parkway and within 3 feet of the house side of the public walk.
 If the sprinkler system is not marked, no attempt can be made to minimize damage to the